 Our aim is to contribute constructively to international legislative and regulatory developments which impact on our duties and responsibilities in relation to postal matters and which affect UK citizens and consumers in this area.

-To achieve this, we engage with and contribute to the development of EU and international regulatory thinking through participation in the relevant groups – as outlined below – and by responding to questionnaires and initiatives by the European Commission and other NRAs.
+To achieve this, we engage with and contribute to the development of international regulatory thinking through participation in the relevant groups – as outlined below – and by responding to questionnaires from and initiatives by other NRAs.

-Ofcom is an active participant in the European Regulators’ Group for Post, or ERGP, formed by the postal regulators of the EU and EEA Member States, which gives expert advice to the European Commission on postal regulatory issues.
+Before exiting the European Union, Ofcom was an active participant in the European Regulators’ Group for Post (ERGP) formed by the postal regulators of the EU and EEA Member States, which gives expert advice to the European Commission on postal regulatory issues.

 We will continue to cooperate with ERGP as appropriate under the terms of the Withdrawal Agreement, and to collaborate with European counterparts to exchange best practices for dealing with common challenges.